protontypes/open-sustainable-technology/README.md

 - [SolarData](https://github.com/dazhiyang/SolarData) - Download and manipulate some publicly available solar datasets

 ## Emissions and Greenhouse Gases

-### Observation
+### Carbon Footprint
+- [impact](https://github.com/mlco2/impact/) - Compute your ML model's emissions with our calculator and add the results to your paper with our generated latex template
+- [carbon footprint](https://github.com/protea-earth/carbon_footprint) - Calculate your carbon footprint easily using a command line interface
+- [CarbonFootprintEGU](https://github.com/milankl/CarbonFootprintEGU) - Travel carbon footprint of the European Geosciences Union General Assembly 2019
 - [Bloom](https://github.com/tmrowco/northapp-contrib) - is a SaaS that allow companies to become climate leaders, from calculating their climate impact to communicating about their climate efforts.
 It connects to as many data sources as possible to assess your carbon footprint and find mitigation opportunities.
 - [NMF.earth app](https://github.com/NMF-earth/nmf-app) - Understand and reduce your carbon footprint seedling iOS & Android.
 - [EnergyPATHWAYS](https://github.com/energyPATHWAYS/EnergyPATHWAYS) - model is a professional, open-source energy and carbon planning tool for use in evaluating long-term, economy-wide greenhouse gas mitigation scenarios

-- [carbon_footprint](https://github.com/protea-earth/carbon_footprint) - Calculate your carbon footprint easily using a command line interface
-- [CarbonFootprintEGU](https://github.com/milankl/CarbonFootprintEGU) - Travel carbon footprint of the European Geosciences Union General Assembly 2019
-- [impact](https://github.com/mlco2/impact/) - Compute your ML model's emissions with our calculator and add the results to your paper with our generated latex template
+### Observation
-- [ghg-emissions-indicator](https://github.com/bcgov/ghg-emissions-indicator) - R scripts for a GHG emissions indicator published on Environmental Reporting British Columbia
+- [ghg emissions indicator](https://github.com/bcgov/ghg-emissions-indicator) - R scripts for a GHG emissions indicator published on Environmental Reporting British Columbia
 - [DuMux](https://git.iws.uni-stuttgart.de/dumux-repositories/dumux) - DuMux is based on the DUNE framework and aims to provide a multitude of numerical models as well as flexible discretization methods for complex non-linear phenomena, such as CO2 sequestration, soil remediation, drug delivery in cancer therapy and more
-- [batch7_satellite_ges](https://github.com/dataforgoodfr/batch7_satellite_ges/) - The goal of our project is to localize CO2 emissions on Earth based on the the carbon concentration data measured by the OCO-2 Satellite from NASA.
+- [batch7 satellite ges](https://github.com/dataforgoodfr/batch7_satellite_ges/) - The goal of our project is to localize CO2 emissions on Earth based on the the carbon concentration data measured by the OCO-2 Satellite from NASA.
-- [ghgforcing](https://github.com/gschivley/ghgforcing) - Python package to calculating forcing from continuous GHG emissions.
 - [CO2 Emission Datasets](https://www.che-project.eu/data-portal) - The CHE Data Portal provides an interface to the distributed data used and made available through the project, either as input data sets or as resulting data sets.

 ### Carbon Capture